jchristn/HnswLite/README.md

 1. **Parameter Tuning**:
 - `M`: Number of connections per vector (default: 16).
 Think of this as how many "friends" each vector has in the network.
 More connections mean better search quality but use more memory.
 For most cases, 16-32 works well.
 - `EfConstruction`: Size of the candidate list when building the index (default: 200).
 This controls how thoroughly the algorithm searches for connections when adding new vectors.
 Higher values create better quality indices but take longer to build.
+For faster batch insertion, consider reducing to 50-100.
 - `Ef` (search parameter): Size of the candidate list during search (default: 50-200).
 This controls how many paths the algorithm explores when searching.
 Higher values find better results but take more time.
 Set this based on your speed/quality needs.
+- `Seed`: Set a consistent seed value for reproducible index builds (useful for testing).

 2. **For Large Datasets**:
-- Leverage the Sqlite implementation or build your own disk-based storage backend
-- Use batch operations for initial index building
-- Monitor memory usage closely
+- Use SQLite backend for persistence and lower memory usage
+- Always use `AddNodesAsync` for batch operations instead of individual `AddAsync` calls
+- SQLite backend automatically handles flushing - no manual flush needed
+- Consider reducing `EfConstruction` for faster insertion (trade-off with search quality)

 3. **For High-Dimensional Data**:
+- Keep dimensions under 384 for optimal performance
-- Consider dimensionality reduction before indexing
+- Consider dimensionality reduction before indexing (PCA, UMAP, etc.)
-- Use cosine distance for normalized embeddings
+- Use cosine distance for normalized embeddings (common with text embeddings)
+- Monitor memory usage: ~4 bytes per dimension per vector plus graph overhead

 ## Bugs, Feedback, or Enhancement Requests

 We value your input!
 If you encounter any issues or have suggestions:

-- **Bug Reports**: Please [file an issue](https://github.com/yourusername/hnsw-net/issues) with reproduction steps
+- **Bug Reports**: Please [file an issue](https://github.com/jchristn/HnswLite/issues) with reproduction steps
-- **Feature Requests**: Start a [discussion](https://github.com/yourusername/hnsw-net/discussions) or create an issue
+- **Feature Requests**: Start a [discussion](https://github.com/jchristn/HnswLite/discussions) or create an issue
 - **Questions**: Use the discussions forum for general questions
 - **Contributions**: Pull requests are welcome!
 Please read our contributing guidelines first